Star Blue unlikely to play Origin 3

-New South Wales star Nathan Cleary is set to miss Game 3 of the State of Origin series, according to coach Brad Fittler.
+New South Wales star Nathan Cleary could miss the remainder of the season as fears surrounding the extent of his shoulder injury persist.

 One of the favourites to take out man of the series honours following two superb performances, Cleary went down heavily on his right shoulder during the 26-0 thumping in Brisbane on Sunday evening.

+The Sydney Morning Herald now report that the Penrith star could have his 2021 campaign cut short, with surgery potentially placing the gun halfback on the sidelines for four months.

-Speaking on SEN this morning, Origin coach Fittler said Cleary was heading for scans today.
+Speaking on SEN this morning, Origin coach Brad Fittler said Cleary was heading for scans today.

 “He’ll get his shoulder scanned,” Fittler said.